SAML-Toolkits/ruby-saml/README.md

 ## Overview

-The Ruby SAML library is for implementing the client side of a SAML authorization, i.e. it provides a means for managing authorization initialization and confirmation requests from identity providers.
+The Ruby SAML library is for implementing the Service Provider (SP) client side of a SAML authorization, i.e. it provides a means for managing authorization initialization and confirmation requests from Identity Providers (IdPs).

-SAML authorization is a two step process and you are expected to implement support for both.

 We created a demo project for Rails 4 that uses the latest version of this library:
 [ruby-saml-example](https://github.com/saml-toolkits/ruby-saml-example)

+### Vulnerability Reporting

+If you believe you have discovered a security vulnerability in this gem, please report it by email to the maintainer: sixto.martin.garcia+security@gmail.com

+### Security Considerations

+- **Validation of the IdP Metadata URL:** When loading IdP Metadata from a URLs, Ruby SAML requires you (the developer/administrator) to ensure the supplied URL is correct and from a trusted source.
+Ruby SAML does not perform any validation that the URL you entered is correct and/or safe.
+- **False-Positive Security Warnings:** Some tools may incorrectly report Ruby SAML as a potential security vulnerability, due to it's dependency on Nokogiri.
+Such warnings can be ignored; Ruby SAML uses Nokogiri in a safe way, by enabling its DTDLOAD option and disabling its NONET option.

 ### Supported Ruby Versions